Ashford Castle: Hotel

 In 1951, the film director John Ford came to the west of Ireland to film The Quiet Man, starring John Wayne and Maureen O'Hara.
 The grounds of the castle, as well as nearby Cong, formed the backdrop for much of the action in the film.

-In more recent years the castle has been used as a set for "French Court" in The CW's hit medieval drama Reign.
-The castle and surrounding grounds figure prominently in the first three seasons of the drama, with the cast and crew returning on a yearly basis to film on the estate.
+In more recent years the castle has been used as a set for "French Court" in The CW's medieval TV drama Reign.
+The castle and surrounding grounds feature in the first three seasons of the drama (2013–2015), with the cast and crew returning on a yearly basis to film on the estate.

 In 1970, the castle was bought by John Mulcahy, who oversaw its complete restoration and expansion, doubling its size with the addition of a new wing in the early 1970s, building a golf course and developing the grounds and gardens.
 In 1985, a group of Irish American investors, which included Chuck Feeney and Tony O'Reilly, purchased Ashford.
 The castle was sold by these investors in 2007 for €50 million to Galway-based property investor Gerry Barrett and his family.
 While some of Barrett's extensive property loans were to be managed by the Irish National Asset Management Agency (NAMA), Ashford was financed by Bank of Scotland (Ireland), who placed the property in receivership in November 2011, though the hotel continued as a going concern, run by the Tifco Hotel Group, an Irish hotel management company.
 In September 2012, it was voted the best resort in Ireland and the third best in Europe by Condé Nast Traveler.

 In October 2012, the hotel was put up for sale and was valued at around €25 million, half of what Barrett paid in 2007.
 The hotel currently has 83 bedrooms, six of which are suites.
-Barret's plan to add another 13 penthouse bedrooms and 30 lodges in the castle grounds has not gone through.
+Barret's plan to add another 13 penthouse bedrooms and 30 lodges in the castle grounds was not progressed.
 In May 2013, the hotel was bought by Red Carnation Hotels, a group which owns several other boutique hotels, for €20 million.
-The new owner plans a major refurbishment and the sale is expected to preserve the roughly 160 jobs (high season, dropping to 120 in low season) at the property.
+The new owner planned a major refurbishment and the sale was expected to preserve the roughly 160 jobs (high season, dropping to 120 in low season) at the property.
 According to the receiver, Ashford Castle was profitable even during the period of receivership.
-Niall Rochford, long-time manager of the property, has said that staff accepted a 20% to 30% pay cut to ensure the hotel's survival.
+Niall Rochford, long-time manager of the property, said that staff accepted a 20% to 30% pay cut to ensure the hotel's survival.

 Photographs of notable guests line the walls of a second-floor gallery.